danielftsilva/TS-808-Replica/README.md

 <h2>Description</h2>

-This repo details my research, design, assembly, and testing of a replica of the iconic TS-808 distortion pedal.
+This repository details my research, design, assembly, and testing of a replica of the iconic TS-808 distortion pedal.

 <h2>🎸 Project Summary:</h2>